-My dream is that of a society where no one is left behind.
+Dr. Hans Kluge: My dream is that of a society where no one is left behind.
 A WHO European Region where health is taken into account in major government policies to enable all people of all ages to live healthy lives.
-A Region where people-centred and sustainable public health and health-care services are available to all people.
-Dr. Hans Kluge.
+A Region where people-centered and sustainable public health and healthcare services are available to all people.

 That said, meet Dr. Kluge